 - 4 oz roots like parsnips or sunchokes

 - ½ cup dry white wine

-- 4.5 cups meat stock or water
+- 4.5 cups vegetable broth or meat broth

 - 2 oz fiddleheads cleaned of papery husk